rams3sh/cowin4all/README.md

 In times , like these we are supposed to help each other and I hope this helps lot of people.

-Use it at your own risk. author claims no responsibility in illegitimate use of this code.
+Use it at your own risk. author assumes no responsibility or liability in case of illegitimate use of this code.